LeoTexx/LeoBankCLI/README.md

 ## Scripts

-Streamline your experience with these scripts:
+Boost your CLI experience with our integrated scripts:

-- `setup-db`: Initializes a MongoDB instance via Docker.
+- `setup-db`: Fire up a MongoDB instance using Docker.
-- `build`: Translates TypeScript to JavaScript.
+- `build`: Converts TypeScript code to JavaScript.
-- `credit`: Add funds to an account.
+- `credit`: Increase an account's funds.
-- `debit`: Reduce an account's balance.
+- `debit`: Diminish an account's balance.
-- `balance`: Check an account's current balance.
+- `balance`: Inquire about an account's existing funds.
-- `test:stress`: Analyze performance under intensive operations.
+- `test:stress`: Evaluate the system's stability under heavy loads.

 ### Command Flag: --no-logs

-For users who prefer to run the scripts without the usual logging, we've introduced an optional flag --no-logs.
-This flag will suppress the default log outputs and provide a cleaner command line experience.
+For a cleaner interface, we offer an optional flag: --no-logs.
+This suppresses default logging, delivering an uncluttered command line experience.

-To utilize this, append `-- --no-logs` at the end of your script command.
-For example:
+Invoke this by adding `-- --no-logs` post your script command, e.g.:

 `npm run credit <accountId> <amount> -- --no-logs`

-This will run the credit command without displaying the typical logs.
+Doing so will execute the credit command minus the standard logs.